rescolo/ncxa/README.md

 TODO:
 * cp kml track into kml dir
+* cd into kml and run
 * Fix the file names with
-  ./fix_names.sh N-1
+  $ ./000_fix_names.sh N-1
   where N is the N_* name of the last file withour intial zeroes.

-* cd into kml and run
-  $ ./000_generate_full_kml.sh #change icon into last position for each track which generates the file map_all.kml in the main dir
+  $ ./000_generate_full_kml.sh N  #change icon into last position for each track which generates the file map_all.kml in the main dir
 * upload to (1)
 * Save kml and upload to "My maps": https://www.google.com/maps/d/u/0/edit?mid=z2NCe4lIOjVA.kgQgTDLLMHfw